Nampeyo 2 (unsigned); painted by a daughterDimensions:

 The second of the two pots illustrated by Kramer is particularly interesting because the interior of the pot seems to be roughly finished and a section of painting (presumably by a substantially blind Nampeyo) is crudely painted while the bulk of the painting (presumably by a daughter) is well done.
 It is unsigned.

 The painting on jar 2012-14 is especially well done and, to my eye, looks like the work of Fannie.
 The designs include a range of fairly typical avian and linear designs, including a triangle motif reminiscent of the design of Nampeyo’s large individual canteen (2009-10).
-The red is somewhat blotchy, as would have been typical before 1930 when the Museum of Northern Arizona successfully insisted that Hopi pots entered into the museum exhibition have more uniform color (Allen 1984:67-69).
+However, there is none of the structure of design strategies that I expect to see on a pot painted by Nampeyo.
+(See “Appendix B.”) The red is somewhat blotchy, as would have been typical before 1930 when the Museum of Northern Arizona successfully insisted that Hopi pots entered into the museum exhibition have more uniform color (Allen 1984:67-69).

 The attribution of an unsigned pot to Nampeyo is always problematic (Cusick:1984).
 A second corrugated pot in the collection (2019-18) is about the same size and shape as the pot discussed here.
 While the elements of design are different, both pots seem to have been painted by the same hand with the design elements simply following one another, without any of the internal logic of design that characterizes the work of “the Old Lady.”
 Pot 2019-18, however, is signed “NAMPEYuo” in block letters that look like Fannie’s handwriting and uses the capital “E” that we expect in her signature.
 (See Appendix E for that logic.)
 My confidence in the attribution of pot 2019-18 as “formed by Nampeyo and painted by Fannie” bolsters my belief that the same pair formed and painted jar 2012-14.Purchase History: